ehornc3/schedule-app/README.md

 Application is mostly boilerplate as I connect each system together, but feel free to look around!

 TODO:
-- Check token on each API call
-  -Test that this works
-- Further implement all endpoints
+- Documentation of all endpoints
-- Sign-up page
-- Log-out button
-- Like, the rest of the front end
+- Implementation of all endpoints
+- Implement front end pages, figure out how to interact API calls to react.
+- More icons!